Operation Diver

-Operation Diver was the British codename for countermeasures against the V-1 flying bomb campaign launched by the German Luftwaffe in 1944 against London and other parts of Britain.
-Diver was the codename for the V-1, against which the defence consisted of anti-aircraft guns, barrage balloons and fighter aircraft.
+Operation Diver was the British code name for the V-1 flying bomb campaign launched by the German Luftwaffe in 1944 against London and other parts of Britain.
+Diver was the code name for the V-1, against which the defence consisted of anti-aircraft guns, barrage balloons and fighter aircraft.

 The British Double-Cross System used double agents to plant false information about the accuracy of the V-1 bombardment.
 Anti-aircraft guns proved the most effective form of defence in the later stages of the campaign, with the aid of radar-based technology and the proximity fuse.
 The V-1 campaign from ground launch sites ended by the middle of 1944 with the Allied occupation of the launch sites.

 Diver Plan

 The Diver Plan was prepared in early 1944 following the first reports of the weapon in April 1943 and the discovery of its intended launch sites in late 1943.
 The plan had to be flexible enough to cover the anticipated assault on Britain and the needs of Operation Overlord, the Allied invasion of Europe.
-The V-1 offensive began on the sixth day after the D-Day landings on the beaches of Normandy, with the message "Diver, Diver, Diver".
+The V-1 offensive began on the sixth day after the D-Day landings, when the first sighting of an incoming V-1 approaching the English coast was reported by the Royal Observer Corps with the message "Diver, Diver, Diver".
 Defences that had been guarding the embarkation ports for the invasion were redeployed against the V-1.

 Defences

 Anti-aircraft guns

 Anti-aircraft guns were redeployed in several moves: first in mid-June 1944 from positions on the North Downs to the south coast of England; then a cordon closing the Thames Estuary to attacks from the east.
-In September 1944 a new linear defence line was formed on the coast of East Anglia, and finally in December there was a further layout along the Lincolnshire-Yorkshire coast.
+In September 1944 a new linear defence line was formed on the coast of East Anglia, and finally in December there was a further layout along the Lincolnshire–Yorkshire coast.
 The deployments were prompted by the ever-changing approach tracks of the missiles which were determined by the Allied advance through Western Europe.